 There are more and more parents like me out there, though — and more often than not, they are mothers.
 Says Davey Oil, co-owner of G&O Family Cyclery in the Greenwood neighborhood of Seattle, says, “Family biking is the only area of cycling that is dominated by women. ...
 More than three-fourths of the customers here are women.
 This is crazy!
 It is phenomenal!
 Women have been sidelined by the bicycling community, so it’s a privilege to be a part of that change.”

 What is family biking?
 Simply put, it is when some or all members of a family ride bicycles together, often as transportation.
-Children are often carried along on an adult's bike, sometimes on a cargo bike; see this recent news bit on how Seattle families are leading the way by hauling family and goods on bikes.
+Children are often carried along on an adult's bike, sometimes on a cargo bike.
 Kids may also ride alongside on their own set of wheels.
 Many families choose family biking in order to live a lifestyle less dependent on cars, but most would agree they also do it because it’s fun.

 Here are seven ways to jumpstart your family biking this spring, with tips recommended by Pedalheads and Davey Oil at G&O Cyclery: